Rambalac/ACDDokanNet/Readme.md

 ACD Dokan.NET
 =========

-[Dokan.NET](https://github.com/dokan-dev/dokan-dotnet) based driver for Amazon Cloud Drive.
+This is [Dokan.NET](https://github.com/dokan-dev/dokan-dotnet) based driver for Amazon Cloud Drive.
 In other words you can use Amazon Cloud Drive as real disk drive in Windows.
 Not just in Windows Explorer, but in any application.